elliotchance/MixNerd/README.md

 - "Album" is hardcoded with the date.
 - Create the settings page.
 - Psy-Nation Radio 020 2019-08-15 shows the first track time as estimated but also 0:00.
+- If a URL is found in the comment it should load it.